 Pre-Law Advising Program0110 Hornbake Library, 301-405-2793

-The Pre-Law Advising Program, part of Letters and Sciences, serves students interested in pursuing law school and careers in law.
+The Pre-Law Advising Office within Letters and Sciences serves all current and former students at the University of Maryland interested in pursuing law school and careers in law.
 The program provides students with law school planning, including individual and group advising, career preparation workshops, admission information, and much more.
 While law schools do not require, favor, or prefer specific majors, the pre-law advisor can provide guidance concerning the choice of major.
 Pre-law does not serve as an undergraduate major, nor does the program require completion of a specific academic curriculum.

 Four-Year Baccalaureate Program